brianreinhard/Great_Outdoors/TeamCharter.md

 	- Provide directions for driving and/or public transport, possibly embedded maps/directions
 	- Primary language will be English, possibly add translation features
 	- Add a user login feature to allow authorized users to contribute media or comments to the website
+	- Implement a photo gallery feature with photo thumbnails
+	- Implement likes and/or comments per photo
 	- Must use Python and Flask framework
 ## Project Deadline

 	December 17, 2025